-We are delighted to be working with Brighton Dome and Brighton Festival to deliver a new project starting in January 2020 to capture memories of events, performance and shows at Brighton Dome over the years.
+We began working with Brighton Dome and Brighton Festival to deliver a new project in 2020 to capture memories of events, performance and shows at Brighton Dome over the years.
+It is called ‘I Was There’.

 Graduations, tea dances, roller derbies, pop icons, Suffragette protests, cutting-edge art, silent discos, hairdressing championships, tear-jerking theatre, fierce debates and Eurovision winners.
 We’ve seen it all.